Succeeding on social media is hard these days.

 It may sound a bit overwhelming to audit your social media graphics, posts, and engagement because there’s SO much content.
 So many people just skip it.
 And then they’re confused months later when their social media strategies fail.

-But if you ask yourself these nine simple questions, you will get a ton of interesting information:
+But if you ask yourself these ten simple questions, you will get a ton of interesting information:

 - What is working?

 - Where do they hang out or converse?

 - What is your most valuable channel?